EllenJCoombs/Asymmetry-evolution-cetaceans/README.md

 5. `Fossils removed` - data with fossils removed (.xlsx)

 ## Analysis :chart_with_upwards_trend: :whale2:
-In this repository you will find raw data (.csv files), analyses (details on analyses), code for analyses (code supplied as .R files)
+In this repository you will find raw data (.csv ans /xlsx files) and code for analyses (code supplied as .R files)

  :file_folder:
 * **Raw data**